Bareflank/bsl/README.md

 - Most of the thread APIs (minus futures)
 - Some sort of Date/Time APIs
 - Some of the algorithms APIs (like copy, etc...)
+- Missing find functions in bsl::string_view

 In the future, we would like to add the following APIs, but we don't have a specific time frame for when these would be added:
 - All of the concept APIs
 - All of the algorithms APIs
 - Most of the remaining utility APIs
 - Non-allocating versions of a queue and stack

 Most of the C++ APIs that include floating point numbers, dynamic memory and exceptions are purposely being avoided at the moment.
 If a need for these features is expressed, we can certainly add these as needed, we just need to ensure the BSL can continue to function without these where needed.